Mudlet/xmlstarlet-action/README.md

       args: ed -P -L --delete //@line translations/mudlet.ts
 ```

-In case you wish to use the result of xmlstarlet command in an other step, this action exposes this result through the `xmlstartlet_result` output.
+In case you wish to use the result of xmlstarlet command in an other step, this action exposes this result through the `xmlstarlet_result` output.

 ___